 When a touch is made outside the limits and it is evident to the judges that it would have been good if the adversary had not made an illegitimate movement, it shall count.
-An illegitimate movement is one by which the adversary seeks to avoid a touch within the limits prescribed by purposely presenting some other part of his body to the point of the weapon.

 The competitor attacked should parry.
 If a stop thrust be made it shall only count in favor of the giver, provided he be not touched at all.